mimno/TwelveMedievalGhostStories/english.md

 upon the ground as it were in a swoon and lifeless, and he was very frightened.
-Then, rising and strong in the faith, he fought with him with his sword until he was weary; and it seemed to him that he was striking a peat-stack; and he forbade him and conjured him m the name of God, saying, “ God forbid that you have power to hurt me on this occasion, but begone.”
+Then, rising and strong in the faith, he fought with him with his sword until he was weary; and it seemed to him that he was striking a peat-stack; and he forbade him and conjured him in the name of God, saying, “God forbid that you have power to hurt me on this occasion, but begone.”
 And again it flew off with a horrible screaming as it were the space of the flight of an arrow.
 And the third time it appeared to the tailor as he was carrying the cross of his sword upon his breast for fear, and it met him in the likeness of a dog with a chain on its neck.
-And when he saw it the tailor, strong in the faith, thought within himself, hat will become of me ?
+And when he saw it the tailor, strong in the faith, thought within himself, hat will become of me?
 I will adjure him in the name of the Trinity and by the virtue of the blood of Christ from His five wounds that he speak with me, and do me no wrong, but stand fast and answer my questions and tell me his name and the cause of his punishment and the remedy that belongs to it.”
-And he did so And the spirit, panting terribly and groaning, said, “ Thus and thus did I, and for thus doing I have been excommunicated .
+And he did so And the spirit, panting terribly and groaning, said, “Thus and thus did I, and for thus doing I have been excommunicated .
 1 Go therefore to a certain priest and ask him to absolve me.
 And it behoves me to have the full number of nine times twenty masses